pickdenis/ps-chatbot/README.md

   * Random battle speed calculator
   * ASCII art large text generator

-# Installation
+# Installation of dependencies

+## bundler (recommended)

-Note: If you have `faye-websocket` and `eventmachine` installed, you can skip this step.
+If you have bundler (`gem install bundler`), you can do this:

     bundle install

-Alternatively, you can `gem install` everything you see in the `Gemfile`.
+## Manual

+    gem install eventmachine
+    gem install faye-websocket
+    # there might me more, check the Gemfile

 # Usage